ThreepwoodLeBrush/Names_MiSTer/README.md

 ### Char Code
 * CHAR18: Maximum system name length is 18 characters to fit without scrolling when Date Codes are ON.
 * CHAR28: Maximum system name length is 28 characters to fit without scrolling when Date Codes are OFF.
+* CHAR54: Maximum system name length is 54 characters to fit two lines without scrolling when Date Codes are OFF.

 ### Sort Code
 * Manufacturer: Will prepend the system name with a manufacturer name to group them by manufacturer where available.